yohamta/donburi/README.md

 position.Y += velocity.y
 ```

-You can define helper functions to get components for better readability.
+We can define helper functions to get components for better readability.
 This was advice from [eliasdaler](https://github.com/eliasdaler).

 ```go
 func GetPosition(entry *donburi.Entry) *PositionData {